×

 7. Tangerines

 All citrus fruits pack a good assortment of healthy vitamins, but tangerines have two important compounds – beta-cryptoxanthin and vitamin C – that combine to protect against arthritis and fight off the symptoms.
-Research has shown that vitamin can help to keep joints affected by osteoarthritis healthy, while beta-cryptoxanthin (similar to beta-carotene) is converted into vitamin A and that will protect against arthritis inflammation.
+Research has shown that vitamins can help to keep joints affected by osteoarthritis healthy, while beta-cryptoxanthin (similar to beta-carotene) is converted into vitamin A which will protect against arthritis inflammation.

 Try to work in other good sources of beta-cryptoxanthin, like sweet bell peppers, squash, papayas and pumpkins, to top up your natural defenses against arthritis pain and swelling.